kbsecret/kbsecret/.github/PULL_REQUEST_TEMPLATE.md

 *If* you're changing something in the CLI:
 - [ ] Have you updated the manual pages and shell completion (if necessary)?
+- [ ] Have you introduced CLI unit tests for your changes and ensured that `make test-cli` passes?

 Please describe your changes briefly here.
 Thank you!